Frank Doran (British politician): Votes

 In March 2003, Doran voted that the case had not yet been made for war against Iraq.
 He voted against a motion calling for an independent inquiry by a committee of Privy Counsellors into the Iraq War in 2007.

 He voted against the replacement of the Trident system.

 He voted in favour of allowing both unmarried heterosexual and homosexual couples to adopt, in favour of the Civil Partnership Bill, and in favour of same-sex marriage.

 MP queue-jumping controversy

 Doran sparked outrage as Chair of the Administration Committee, when the committee ruled that researchers and secretaries working in the House of Commons must allow MPs to jump ahead of them in the queue for the canteen.
 Staffers described the rules as "feudal", and complained they were being treated as second-class citizens.
 Doran, however, said: "You cannot have an MP standing in a queue for ages: they are very busy people".
 He acknowledged that the way in which staff were told about the ruling may have been better handled.

 Personal life

-Doran had two sons from his first marriage.
-He married, secondly, to Dame Joan Ruddock (a Labour minister), from 2010 until his death.
+Doran had two sons from his first marriage, which ended in divorce in the 1990s.
+He was later married to Dame Joan Ruddock from 2010 until his death.